 Chief Kelly Blackmon moved to Las Vegas in 1977 from Southern California.
-She holds a bachelor's in English and a master's in Public Administration from the University of Nevada, Las Vegas.
+She holds a bachelor's in English and a master's degree in Public Administration from the University of Nevada, Las Vegas.

-Chief Blackmon has been married for 18 years to her husband John, a native Las Vegan, and together they have two children, Nicholas and Kristen.
+Chief Blackmon has been married for 20 years to her husband John, a native Las Vegan, and together they have two children, Nicholas and Kristen.